 If a freelancer won’t be interacting with customers, then you can focus more on other qualifications that suit them to the position you’re trying to fill.

 Before you start searching for the right remote worker, clearly define what type of candidate you’re looking for to fill the position.
 Try to be as detailed as possible.
-Make a list of key qualifications as well as the requirements of the job such as availability and time required.
+Make a list of key qualifications as well as the requirements of the tasks, such as availability and time input required.
 This will help you assemble the best pool of candidates to choose from.